emoncms/emoncms/docs/gettext.md

 ### 5) Generate the locale for your language.

-Currently emonCMS seems to detect the system lenguage in order to show translations, the supported locales can be found in '/usr/share/i18n/SUPPORTED'.
+The supported locales can be found in '/usr/share/i18n/SUPPORTED'.
 Open the file to see the supported languages and character sets:

     $ sudo nano /usr/share/i18n/SUPPORTED

-To change linux lenguage you need to reconfigure the locales and pick from the list the UTF-8 for the desired lenguage
+To change linux language you need to reconfigure the locales and pick from the list the UTF-8 for the desired language

     $ sudo dpkg-reconfigure locales

-You will see multiple lines for all the lenguagues, assuming (as an example) you are translating to en\_US you should pick always the UTF-8 (8-bit Unicode Transformation Format):
+You will see multiple lines for all the languages, assuming (as an example) you are translating to en\_US you should pick always the UTF-8 (8-bit Unicode Transformation Format):

     [X] en_US.UTF-8 UTF-8
     [ ] en_US ISO-8859-1